bmarolleau/cdp-mesh-tutorial/README.md

 ![alt text](pictures/image-3.png)

--   Inject a workload and play with the settings.
+2. Inject a workload and play with the settings.
 In real life a workload simulation tool can be used like [`fortio`](https://github.com/fortio/fortio), `jmeter` or equivalent, but a simple curl can also do the job in simple cases.
 ```
 oc exec "$FORTIO_POD" -c fortio -- /usr/bin/fortio load -c 4 -qps 0 -n 20 -loglevel Warning $INGRESS_HOST
 ```

-Please with the concurrency parameter above and see what happens with your service.
+3. Play with the concurrency parameter above and see what happens with your service.
 If you get a `no healthy upstream` message, this means that your service has been evicted by the outlier detection.

-Another idea would be to use outlier detection with a backend service like `reviews`...
+Many other tests could be performed: another idea would be to use outlier detection with a backend service like `reviews`...

 ## Step 6 - Chaos Testing with Fault Injection